 The first part of this Mother’s Day craft is simple: get the handprints!
 Let the kids choose what color flowers they want, and cover their hands in that color paint.
 Then they just leave handprints on white paper for each “flower” they want to make.

-Once the handprints are dry, cut them out around the general shape of the hand.
-On the handprints, ask the kids to share some things they love about their mom to write on the flowers.
-If they are old enough to write it themselves—great!
-If not, go ahead and write it for them; their sweet words will be enough even if they didn’t write it themselves.
+Once the handprints are dry, cut them out around the shape of each hand.
+Then ask the kids to share things they love about their mom and write those on the flowers.
+If they are old enough, they can write their own messages.
+If not, you can help write their words for them.

 2. Make the Flower Stems